-If you find yourself on the fence about investing in a call tracking software, the following benefits should help you decide.
+If you find yourself on the fence about investing in call tracking software, the following benefits should help you decide.

 Among the many benefits of call tracking, you'll find increased conversions.
 In the general buying process, phone calls tend to occur near the end of the customer’s journey.
-They may have a few issues that might be resolved, such as warranty, customer support, or about the product itself.
+They may have a few issues that might be resolved, such as warranty, customer support, or the product itself.
 People who want to purchase the product are those who raise such questions.